Amid a large Saigon, these 4 little towns not only attract the curiosity of visitors but also diversify the city’s culture.

 Little Japan Town in Saigon

 Do you know there is a “Little Japan Town” in Saigon yet?
-Nestled in the area around Le Thanh Ton and Thai Van Lung streets in the center of Saigon.
+It nestles in the area of Le Thanh Ton and Thai Van Lung streets in the center of Saigon.
 There are more than 70 restaurants, spas, and business activities of the Japanese community.
 This site is attracting not only residents but also tourists who want to explore Japanese culinary culture.

 One of the biggest differences in Little Japan Town compared to other foreign neighborhoods is that there is no lively image or noisy atmosphere.
 In Little Japan of Saigon, you can feel the warmth imbued with Japanese culture.

-All shops have closed wooden doors and hang curtains and lanterns with red – black – white tones.
+All shops have closed-style wooden doors and hang curtains and lanterns with red-black-white tones.
 Quiet space makes this place more attractive, especially at night.

 China Town in Ho Chi Minh City

-Saigon people often talk about the Cho Lon area, also known as China Town.
-The Chinese town covers District 5, District 6, and District 11, but the focus is mainly District 5.
+Saigon people often talk about the Cho Lon area, also known as Chinatown.
+The Chinese town covers District 5, District 6, and District 11, but the focus is mainly on District 5.

 Originating in 1778, Cho Lon is a gathering place for the largest Chinese community living and trading in Vietnam.
 Until now, it is also a popular tourist destination in Saigon for exploring the typical culture.

-Today, the cultural, architectural, and religious values of the Chinese have created and still lived over the years.
+Today, the cultural, architectural, and religious values of the Chinese have been created and still lived over the years.
 You can find tiled roofs, temples, and assemblies.
-All come along with the typical architectural style combining with the classic beauty.
+All come along with the typical architectural style, combined with the classic beauty.

 Another highlight makes you more hungry here.
-Chinese cuisine is rich and tasty, such as dimsum, Chinese-origin tea, and noodles.
-Everywhere around the market, you can see a lot of these dishes from the sidewalk diner to the luxurious restaurant.
+Chinese cuisine is rich and tasty, such as dim sum, Chinese-origin tea, and noodles.
+Everywhere around the market, you can see these dishes from sidewalk diner shops to luxurious restaurants.

 Western Town in District 1

-Western Quarter, also called Tourist backpacker area or Bui Vien area, is located on Pham Ngu Lao, Bui Vien and De Tham streets in the heart of District 1, HCMC.
+Western Quarter, also called the Tourist backpacker area or Bui Vien area, is located on Pham Ngu Lao, Bui Vien, and De Tham streets in the heart of District 1, HCMC.
 This town is the place where most of the foreign tourists come when they visit Saigon.

 The lively and vibrant atmosphere with many different languages is the first thing visitors feel when coming to this Western Quarter.

-And obviously, you should not forget tasting the diverse cuisine from Vietnamese food to Asian – European dishes in bars, restaurants in the Western Quarter.
+Also, you should not forget to taste the diverse cuisine, from Vietnamese food to Asian – European dishes of bars and restaurants in this Western Quarter.

 Little Korea Town in District 7